 One of the most delectable fish species we know is the Peixe Espada, also known as the Espada Preta, the Black Scabbard fish.
 It is a deep-sea fish, found only off the Madeira Archipelago and around the Japanese archipelago.
 It is the ‘black gold of Madeira’.
 The fish lives at depths between 1000 and 2000 metres and is fished with lines.

-It is not for nothing that this is a favourite dish in Madeira.
+There is a reason for this fish being a favourite dish in Madeira.
 You will find it on many menus, usually mistranslated as Swordfish or the German, French or English equivalent.
-Wrong, it is definitely not a swordfish, which is also very tasty but not comparable to the Espada Preta..
+Wrong, it is definitely not a swordfish (xiphias gladius), which is also very tasty but not comparable to the Espada Preta.
+We are speaking about the species aphanopus carbo.

 Traditional Madeiran cuisine serves the Espada with a sauce made from the delicious Madeira banana.
 The slightly more luxurious version also uses the passion fruit that grows everywhere on the island.
 This is how we like it best.
 After a lot of experimentation, we have nailed the sauce completely.